SorenLundt/WinGet-Wrapper/README.md

 ## Requirements
 Newer Windows OS build that includes the WinGet natively in the OS.
-Windows 10 20H2 or newer should be enough  (Windows 11 also of course)
+Windows 10 20H2 or newer should be enough
 ## Limitations
 * Only designed for System Context use
   * Support for user context could be added later